-The group rehearses twice per week for a total of 90 minutes and performs 5-7 concerts each academic year.
-The repertoire is drawn from standard orchestral literature comprised of symphonies, overtures, suites, etc., as well as other more contemporary genres such a rock and jazz.
+The group rehearses a total of 3 hours per week divided into two 90 minute rehearsals.
+Generally, the ensemble performs 5-7 concerts each academic year.
+Performances are generally held in the Maltz Performing Arts Center as part of the Silver Hall Concert Series.
+Performance repertoire is drawn from standard orchestral literature comprised of symphonies, overtures, suites, etc., as well as other more contemporary genres such a rock and jazz.
 The ensemble also works in collaboration with the Case Concert Choir, Jazz Ensembles, and other University Circle affiliated groups.

 Performance in this group requires a full commitment because the repertoire demands individual practice in addition to the regular groups rehearsals; some of the performance responsibilities (i.e. dress rehearsals and concerts) are held outside of the regular class meeting pattern.

 Rehearsals will begin on Monday, August 30 for the fall semester and Monday January 10 for the spring semester